aogarlid/Workshop_large_scale_nlp/cloud/README.md

-NB: To validate host connectivity, issue the folowing ad hoc ansible command to query against a list of all hosts in an inventory ini file under the group name classifier `[amia]`:
+NB: To validate host connectivity, issue the following ad hoc ansible command to query against a list of all hosts in an inventory ini file under the group name classifier `[amia]`:
 ```
 ANSIBLE_HOST_KEY_CHECKING=False ansible -i inventory  -a "pwd" -c paramiko  --ask-pass amia
 ```